DenTelezhkin/DTCollectionViewManager/README.md

 These are all default options, however you might implement your own implementation of `CollectionViewUpdater`, the only requirement is that object needs to conform to `StorageUpdating` protocol.
 This gives you full control on how and when `DTCollectionViewManager` will update `UICollectionView`.

-### Customizing mapping resolution
+### Conditional mappings

 There can be cases, where you might want to customize mappings based on some criteria.
-For example, you might want to display model in several kinds of cells:
+For example, you might want to display model in several kinds of cells for different sections:

 ```swift
 class FoodTextCell: UICollectionViewCell, ModelTransfer {